youyifong/tsp/README.md

 The command above looks for marker1+ marker2+ marker3- cells.
 Let K be the number of markers.

 Required input:
 - --f List of K file names.
 For the first file, it is the mask file name.
 For the rest, it depends on the method.
-For mask-mask analyses, it is the mask file name; for mask-intensity analyses, it is the image file name.
+For mask-mask analyses, it is the mask file name; **for mask-intensity analyses, it is the image file name**.

 - --m List of K-1 values from Mask, Intensity_avg_all, or Intensity_total.
 Methods for finding multistained cells.
 Under mask, overlap between A and B is computed for individual B cells, not all B cells.